The Geometry of Luck

 How to decide

 The Music Lab tells us the world is path-dependent.
-Maybe you already noticed it, path-dependency is also a key feature of non-ergodicity - one of the three lenses my essay continue to circle The same starting point does not produce the same destination.
+The same starting point does not produce the same destination.
 Längle tells us the right orientation for a life lived inside such a world is values rather than outcomes, since outcomes are partly outside our reach but values are not.
 Surface area tells us we can shift the probability distribution of outcomes by widening our exposure to favourable ones.
 Return on Luck tells us that the same widening is wasted without the discipline to convert what arrives.

 The decision-maker who measures themselves on outcomes in a path-dependent world will be either crushed by negative variance they did not deserve or inflated by positive variance they did not earn.
 The decision-maker who measures themselves on the quality of their inputs, which are within reach, has an evaluable signal that is independent of whether any single bet pays off.
 This is the operational meaning of Längle's redefinition of fulfilment.
 It is also what good poker players do.
 They keep making the right bets and trust the long run.
 Bad players make the right bet, lose the hand and conclude the bet was wrong.
 Act in ways that increase the probability that good luck finds you, while staying honest about the fact that you cannot make it find you.